Jussie Smollett Memes Flood Social Media After His Arrest

 Social media users are on a roll with memes referencing Jussie Smollett’s latest arrest.

 The Empire star was indicted on Wednesday for disorderly conduct, which is a felony charge.
 According to TMZ, Smollett paid brothers Ola and Abel Osundairo to stage an attack on Smollett.
-According to TMZ, footage of the brothers purchasing supplies before the incident was used as evidence for the grand jurors, along with testimonials.
+The publication added that footage of the brothers purchasing supplies before the incident was used as evidence for the grand jurors, along with testimonials.

 Like any scandal, social media has been at the forefront of Smollett’s scandal since the news of his alleged staged attack broke.
 One meme on Instagram shows a poster of the Disney movie The Lion King, replacing Mufasa’s face with Smollett’s and changing the title to The Lyin’ King.
-Another meme shows the Mighty Ducks star’s face in place of Lionel Richie’s self-titled album cover.
-The name of the album covered is cleverly replaced as Liar-nel Richie
+Another meme, per HotNewHipHop, shows the Mighty Ducks star’s face in place of Lionel Richie’s self-titled album cover.
+The name of the album cover is cleverly replaced as Liar-nel Richie.

 Celebrities have also spoken out about Smollett’s accusations within the last week.
 Cardi B called out Smollett via Instagram Live.
-The rapper said she was “really disappointed” by his alleged actions and said he, “f–ked up Black History Month.”
+The rapper said she was “really disappointed” by his alleged actions and said he “f–ked up Black History Month.”
 Salem Radio’s Sebastian Gorka even called the alleged hoax a hate crime via his Twitter account.

 Jussie Smollett faces class 4 felony, turns himself in to Chicago Police https://t.co/ltkDxLblqk pic.twitter.com/2uRDCohp00